-The American public can rely on the United States Postal Service’s 644,000 employees to fulfill our role in the electoral process.
+The American public can rely on the United States Postal Service’s over 650,000 employees to fulfill our role in the electoral process.
 A review of our performance and preparation to deliver historic Election Mail volume during the 2020 election cycle is found in our 2020 Post-Election Analysis.
+Our results for the 2021 election cycle can be found in our 2021 Post-Election Analysis.

 We provide a secure, efficient and effective way for citizens to participate when policymakers decide to use mail as part of their elections.
 The Postal Service has a robust and tested process for proper handling and timely delivery of Election Mail.
 Every federal election cycle, we make efforts across the nation to inform local and state election officials about mailing procedures, our operational standards, and our recommended best practices for utilizing the mail.